0riginaln0/fnl-raylib/readme.md

 You need to have Luajit and Fennel installed.
 The main bindings file which you want to import is `raylib.fnl`.

 - Luajit installation is very easy.
-Just follow the [instructions](https://luajit.org/install.html)
+Just follow the [instructions](https://luajit.org/install.html) Windows users read carefully the "Installing LuaJIT" section of the page: "Copy luajit.exe and lua51.dll (built in the src directory)..."
 - Likewise with the [Fennel](https://fennel-lang.org/setup) (I install it via the [script fennel-1.5.1 version](https://fennel-lang.org/downloads/fennel-1.5.1))
 <details>
 <summary>fennel.bat script to run Fennel on Windows</summary>